SirLemmings/Semaphore_Sequencer/README.txt

 Welcome to the prototype implementation of the Semaphore sequencer and client

+Requires Python3.10 environment with plyvel and ecdsa installed

 To run the sequencer, run sequencer/node.py
 To run the client, run sequencer/node.py